The following advice covers a few procedural questions relating to admissions and funding.

 Among modern languages, good (not patchy) reading competence in German remains vital and should ideally be in place at the time of application for the DPhil (or can be acquired during the MSt year).
 French, Spanish or Italian may in the event also prove necessary, although it is sometimes possible to acquire adequate competence during the MSt or DPhil.
 I recommend to all my students a stint (e.g. an intensive summer language course plus at least one semester of research and courses) in Germany in their second year of research to deepen their facility in German; this almost invariably proves a major boost to their project and guarantees an invaluable skill for any future academic career.

-The articulation of a viable research proposal is one of the more important criteria for admission, especially to the DPhil. beyond merely identifying general areas of interest or heuristic questions you wish to ask, it would be good to draft a carefully crafted research statement of perhaps initially 300-500 words.
+The articulation of a viable research proposal is one of the more important criteria for admission, especially to the DPhil.
+Beyond merely identifying general areas of interest or heuristic questions you wish to ask, it would be good to draft a carefully crafted research statement of perhaps initially 300-500 words.
 This should contextualize your interest in relation to the current state of scholarly debate in your proposed area of research.
 You should outline what you perceive to be the critical lacuna in scholarship and which handful of writers or texts you would see as your leading conversation partners, both ancient and modern (and in the case of DPhil proposals, at least referencing key contributors, if any, in languages other than English).
 A vital aspect of a successful research proposal is the ability to identify the area and perhaps a credible direction of your hoped-for contribution to knowledge.
 (At MSt level this "contribution to knowledge" and the detail of engagement with the breadth of existing scholarship matters less than the ability to identify an intellectually promising line of inquiry.)
-You are welcome to enter into correspondence about this draft with your intended Oxford supervisor.
+You are welcome to enter into correspondence about this initial draft with your intended Oxford supervisor, before finalizing a revised proposal with your application.

 The assignment of a DPhil supervisor can sometimes be discussed informally early on, and it is worth identifying and contacting the person you wish to work with.
 In straightforward cases, an applicant’s declaration of preference may well be taken into account if the person concerned confirms a willingness to supervise.
 Confirmation of a likely supervisor is, however, possible only after you have been formally accepted by the Graduate Studies Committee.

-This varies according to circumstances (incl. projected DPhil completions, sabbatical leave, other responsibilities, etc.).
-I typically accept one new DPhil student per year; occasionally two.
-Other colleagues follow different patterns.
+Admissions can vary significantly according to circumstances (incl. projected DPhil completions, supervisors' sabbatical leave, major administrative responsibilities, etc.).
+I typically accept one or two new DPhil students per year; other colleagues follow different patterns.

 A partial list of academic funding recently secured by Oxford DPhil students personally known to me is available here.